micmejia/bible-dump/AMPC/Jeremiah/Jer 49.md

-But it shall be [^g]in the latter days (the end of days) that I will reverse the captivity and restore the fortunes of Elam, says the Lord.
+But it shall be in the latter days (the end of days) that I will reverse the captivity and restore the fortunes of Elam, says the Lord.